 Published on: 04-Sep-2017

 Though highly environmentally unfriendly, concrete is a widely used material in construction.
-Researchers from the Nanyang Technological University (NTU) have invented a new material that could help reduce the construction industry's carbon footprint.
-The components of the new 3D-printed material includes recycled by-products such as fly ash, steel slag and some chemicals, the identity of which is a trade secret.
+Researchers from the Nanyang Technological University, Singapore have invented a new material that could help reduce the construction industry's carbon footprint.
+The components of the new 3D-printed material include recycled by-products such as fly ash, steel slag and some chemicals, the identity of which is a trade secret.
 This material is as strong as plain concrete, but researchers are looking at how it can be strengthened to be a suitable alternative for reinforced concrete.
 While new materials often cost more at first, this problem is likely to ease with growing demand and economies of scale.

 - The Straits Times, 2 Sep 2017

 - The Straits Times online, 2 Sep 2017